Newcomb

 Employment conditions in Newcomb face significant challenges, ranking among the bottom 10% of areas assessed nationally

-Conversely, agriculture, forestry & fishing shows lower representation at 0.8% compared to the regional average of 7.5%.
-The area appears to offer limited local employment opportunities, as indicated by the count of Census working population versus resident population.
-Between September 2024 and September 2025, the labour force decreased by 0.6%, alongside a 1.0% decline in employment, causing unemployment to rise by 0.4 percentage points.
-In contrast, Rest of Vic.'s employment contracted by 0.7%, with a labour force fall of 0.6% and a marginal rise in unemployment.
-State-level data from November 25 shows VIC employment grew by 1.13% year-on-year, adding 41,950 jobs, with the state unemployment rate at 4.7%.
-National employment forecasts from May-25 suggest national employment will expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Newcomb's employment mix suggests local employment should increase by 6.8% over five years and 14.0% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+Conversely, agriculture, forestry & fishing showed lower representation at 0.8% versus the regional average of 7.5%.
+The predominantly residential area offered limited local employment opportunities, indicated by the Census working population vs resident population count.
+Between September 2024 and September 2025, the labour force decreased by 0.6%, employment declined by 1.0%, causing unemployment to rise by 0.4 percentage points.
+This contrasted with Rest of Vic., where employment contracted by 0.7%, the labour force fell by 0.6%, and unemployment rose marginally.
+Jobs and Skills Australia's national employment forecasts from May-25 projected national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Newcomb's employment mix suggested local employment should increase by 6.8% over five years and 14.0% over ten years, though this was a simple weighting extrapolation for illustrative purposes and did not consider localised population projections.

 Frequently Asked Questions - Employment